MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants: Introduction

 To address this challenge, we propose a novel \emph{Agentic Evaluation Framework }, \textbf{\eval}.
 Instead of relying on rigid assertions or template-based matching, \eval leverages Playwright~\citep{microsoft2026playwright} to perform human-like exploratory testing by simulating interactions such as clicking, dragging, and observing runtime behavior.
 It dynamically verifies the generated application along three complementary dimensions: \emph{Intention}, \emph{Static}, and \emph{Dynamic}.
 Together, these dimensions assess whether the application fulfills the user’s intent, exhibits a coherent static implementation, and demonstrates interactive behavior that adheres to implicit real-world constraints and interaction expectations.

 Our main contributions are summarized as follows:

-\begin{itemize}[nosep,leftmargin=*,topsep=2pt,itemsep=1pt,parsep=0pt] \item We rethink the future of human-LLM interaction and argue that \textbf{rendered HTML responses} constitute a new interaction paradigm in the form of \textbf{\defi}. \item We propose \textbf{\name}, the first benchmark dedicated to evaluating principle-driven, interactive application generation.
+\begin{itemize}[leftmargin=*] \item We rethink the future of human-LLM interaction and argue that \textbf{rendered HTML responses} constitute a new interaction paradigm in the form of \textbf{\defi}. \item We propose \textbf{\name}, the first benchmark dedicated to evaluating principle-driven, interactive application generation.
 Derived from real-world user demands, it comprises 500 rigorous tasks that challenge LLMs to align executable code with implicit user reasoning. \item We introduce \textbf{\eval}, a novel agentic framework that integrates static inspection with human-like dynamic exploration to holistically assess application fidelity across Intention, Static, and Dynamic. \item Experiments reveal that current LLMs still struggle to reliably construct \defi, while \eval achieves high consistency with human judgment, enabling more faithful assessment of next-generation interactive systems. \end{itemize}